ClimateSubak/ckan-scripts/harvesting/README.md

 This file documents how to harvest datasets from other CKAN instances.
 It is intended that the Climate Subak data catalogue contains datasets from a wide variety of sources.

 ## Start the necessary queues for harvester
-`docker-compose -f docker-compose.<env>.yml exec ckan-dev /bin/bash -c "ckan harvester gather_consumer"`\
+`docker-compose -f docker-compose.<env>.yml exec ckan /bin/bash -c "ckan harvester gather_consumer"`\
-`docker-compose -f docker-compose.<env>.yml exec ckan-dev /bin/bash -c "ckan harvester fetch_consumer"`
+`docker-compose -f docker-compose.<env>.yml exec ckan /bin/bash -c "ckan harvester fetch_consumer"`

 ## Create a harvest job in the web UI
 - Navigate to `http://<ckan-url>/harvest/new`